rbertolusso/rbertolusso.github.io/_posts/2016-10-25-stat-functions-in-pipelines-without-intubate.md

-### What can you do if you do not want to use `intubate` and you still want to use non-pipe-aware functions in pipelines?
+### Some workarounds to include non-pipe-aware functions in pipelines.

 ```r